Up to 60% off sofas & mattresses — limited‑time deals.

 • Depth that works well for semi-reclined lounging

-• Back pillow height helped during long TV sessions
+• Back pillow height that helped during TV sessions

 Who it is best for